projectara/greybus-spec/source/hardware_model.rst

 .. image:: /img/dot/interface-lifecycle.png
    :align: center

-For example, the DETECTED Lifecycle State is the Interface State for an Interface Block which the SVC has determined a Module is attached to, but no other action has been taken by the Greybus System to communicate with it.
-Similarly, the ABSENT Lifecycle State is the Interface State for an Interface Block with no module attached.
+For example, the ATTACHED Lifecycle State is the Interface State for an Interface Block which the SVC has determined a Module is attached to, but no other action has been taken by the Greybus System to communicate with it.
+Similarly, the DETACHED Lifecycle State is the Interface State for an Interface Block with no module attached.

 Certain Lifecycle States refer to multiple possible Interface